Peter II of Yugoslavia: Return of remains and state funeral

 On 4 March 2007, former Crown Prince Alexander announced plans to have his father's remains repatriated to Serbia.
 Peter II had chosen St. Sava Serbian Orthodox Monastery as his interim resting place because of the extenuating circumstances that afflicted his homeland.
 After talks with the Serbian government, the move was confirmed in January 2013 with the burial place being the Royal Family Mausoleum in Oplenac.

 On 22 January 2013, Peter's remains were returned to Belgrade.
-He layed in state in the Royal Chapel in Dedinje before being buried in the Royal Family Mausoleum at Oplenac on 26 May 2013 along with his wife, Queen Alexandra.
+He was laid in state in the Royal Chapel in Dedinje before being buried in the Royal Family Mausoleum at Oplenac on 26 May 2013 along with his wife, Queen Alexandra.
 His mother, Queen Maria, and his brother, Prince Andrej, lie nearby.
 The Serbian Royal Regalia were placed over Peter's coffin.
 Present at the return ceremony were the Prime Minister Ivica Dačić, Peter's son Alexander with his family, and Serbian Patriarch Irinej.
 The latter openly advocated for the restoration of the Serbian monarchy.